LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 - Stop: Stops the stopwatch.

-- Elapsed: Not really a method but a property (like a variable).
-We'll use this to get the total time that has elapsed between pairs of Start/Stop events.
+- ElapsedMilliseconds: Not really a method but a property (like a variable).
+We'll use this to get the total time that has elapsed between pairs of Start/Stop events in milliseconds.

 So let's take a look at how we compare the sorting algorithms by looking at the ``Main()``